Thank you, Scott Shannon, and thanks to all of you for being with us.

 Well, he's the worst president in the history of our country.

-there's never been any anybody close.
+There's never been anybody close.

-I always say in speeches I'll say often that you could take the ten worst presidents put them together and they haven't done the damage that Biden has done in the Biden administration and uh the happiest person is Jimmy Carter because his presidency looks brilliant by comparison.
+I always say in speeches, I'll say often, that you can take the 10 worst presidents, put them together, and they haven't done the damage that Biden has done in the Biden administration.

-We were leaving, but we were leaving with dignity and strength, taking the military out first and then having that catastrophe.
+I mean, what he's done with Afghanistan, what he's done, and I don't mean by leaving, we were leaving, but we were leaving with dignity and strength, taking the military out first and then having that catastrophe.

 I think the most embarrassing day in the history of our country.

-But what he's done with these, the migrants coming in and taking over our cities and taking over our country.
+But what he's done with the migrants coming in and taking over our cities and taking over our country.

 And now we have migrant crime.